rodrigosetti/rodrigosetti.github.io/_posts/2013-12-03-cryptographic-secret-santa.markdown

     the participant's Secret Santa's anonymous public key).
   * `NAME` is the agreed participant's identity name.
   * `Y` is the participant's identity private key.
-  * `SALT` is a random salt, using to make the message cryptographically stronger.
+  * `SALT` is a random salt, used to make the message cryptographically stronger.

 The secret message is published (it doesn't matter if it's anonymous or not).